We use the past perfect continuous tense to express an action that started before a time in the past and continued up to that time.

 (Both sentences mean the same thing.)

-2. To talk about the continuity or duration of a situation, we use the past perfect continuous.
+To talk about the continuity or duration of a situation, we use the past perfect continuous.

-The Difference Between Past Perfect & Past Perfect Continuous
+Difference Between Past Perfect & Past Perfect Continuous with Examples

-In many cases, both the tenses with the length of time is correct to use.
+In many cases, both past perfect continuous and past perfect with the length of time is correct to use.

 But sometimes, only one tense should be used because there are some verbs which we cannot use in continuous form.
 For such reason, we only used past perfect + length of time to express that action.